acceleration3/cloudgamestream/README.md

 	* Google Cloud Platform Tesla P4

 &nbsp;
-**WARNING: Machines provided by Shadow.tech supposedly have incompatibility with GeForce Experience and may brick your VM.
-Use at your own risk.**
+**WARNING: Machines provided by Shadow.tech supposedly have incompatibility with GeForce Experience and may brick your VM.**
 &nbsp;
 &nbsp;
 &nbsp;